Neotech Professional Cables

 The Sound

-So what do they sound like you ask?
-Well, after a considerable amount of burn-in (about 300 hours) I began to hear the sonic qualities of these impressive cables come through.
-My first observation was that they were neutral and naturally coherent on all music played.
+So what do they sound like, you ask?
+Well, after a considerable amount of burn-in (about 300 hours), I began to hear the sonic qualities of these impressive cables come through.
+My first observation was that they were neutral and naturally coherent on all the music played.
 Their presentation proved less forward and sounded smoother than the VD cables.
-I listened to music that would test the cables for dynamics, bass, imaging, high-frequency extension soundstage and depth and most importantly test my familiarity to these wonderful CDs.
+I listened to music that would test the cables for dynamics, bass, imaging, high-frequency extension soundstage and depth and, most importantly, test my familiarity with these wonderful CDs.

 First up was The Nearness of You from Ella and Louis [Verve MGV 4003].
 As you know, Ella Fitzgerald is well known for her tender, sweet phrasing when singing a Gershwin song or scatting to the rhythmic tunes of a trumpet when she sang with Chic Web’s band.
 She’s idolized and copied by other artists because of her innovative and melodic style.
-Louis Armstrong on the other hand revolutionized how the trumpet should be played, and sang songs with a voice that sounded like gravel on silk.
-Other trumpet giants like Dizzy Gillespie, Miles Davis, Jon Faddis and countless others attested to the innovative genius of Mr. Armstrong.
-While listening to this CD through the Neotech cables you are treated to a performance that is unmistakably riveting.
-The high-frequency ability of these cables allowed the sound of Mr. Armstrong’s trumpet to sound just right; not too bright or brash.
-And Ella’s Voice is oh so sweet and intoxicating that you sense their special kinship.
-The tonal shading presented by these cables lets you through to the ebb and flow of how they present this song.
+Louis Armstrong, on the other hand, revolutionized how the trumpet should be played and sang songs with a voice that sounded like gravel on silk.
+Other trumpet giants like Dizzy Gillespie, Miles Davis, Jon Faddis, and countless others attested to the innovative genius of Mr. Armstrong.
+While listening to this CD through the Neotech cables, you are treated to an unmistakably riveting performance.
+The high-frequency ability of these cables allowed the sound of Mr. Armstrong’s trumpet to sound just right, not too bright or brash.
+Ella’s Voice is so sweet and intoxicating that you sense their special kinship.
+The tonal shading presented by these cables lets you through the ebb and flow of how they present this song.
 The air around the bell of Mr. Armstrong’s trumpet, highlights his position in the recording studio.

-Next up was, “Take Five” from the Dave Brubeck Quartet’s Time Out [Columbia/Legacy ck 65122].
+Next was “Take Five” from the Dave Brubeck Quartet’s Time Out [Columbia/Legacy ck 65122].
 This is a relatively long song (5 min.
-34 sec.) but I wished it could just play on and on.
-I selected this recording for its dynamics, bass, rhythm and pace.
+34 sec.), but I wished it could play on and on.
+I selected this recording for its dynamics, bass, rhythm, and pace.
 The Neotech proved its worthiness during the presentation of this recording.
-Joe Morello’s lead-in introduction of bass drum and soft cymbals had all the snap crackle and pop that rendered this CD a dynamic test for audio systems.
-He’s followed by the seductive piano of Dave Brubeck then enters the burnished sound of Paul Desmond’s saxophone and lending to the foundation of this song and keeping up the pace on bass is Eugene Wright.
+Joe Morello’s lead-in introduction of bass drum and soft cymbals had all the snap, crackle, and pop that rendered this CD a dynamic test for audio systems.
+The seductive piano of Dave Brubeck follows him, then enters the burnished sound of Paul Desmond’s saxophone, lending to the foundation of this song and keeping up the pace on bass is Eugene Wright.
 Take Five is the kind of music that is so musically involving with its hypnotic pace that I uncontrollably started patting my foot to keep pace with the bass drum.
-When I set the volume to more lifelike levels the Neotech came alive as well.
-Not only did the recording take on a life of its own, but it now introduced the studio into the recording via the micro and macro detail of the performance.
+When I set the volume to more lifelike levels, the Neotech also came alive.
+Not only did the recording take on a life of its own, but it also introduced the studio to the recording via the micro and macro details of the performance.
 My listening room was filled with music because the cables provided a large and perceptibly deep soundstage.

 In summary

-The Neotech Cable ensemble provided this listener with a palpably real and lifelike sonic presentation.
+The Neotech Cable ensemble gave this listener a palpably real and lifelike sonic presentation.
 They achieved all the standard tonal requirements to make them a very musically viable product, capable of easily satisfying your listening needs.
 They are worthy of a serious audition and could end your cable journey.

 _________________